 The best way to squirrel-proof a feeder is to put it up on a pole, at least 10 feet (more is better) from any buildings, fences or trees that he can jump from.
 Squirrels can sometimes jump horizontally as far as 15 feet!
 Don’t believe it?
 Watch this fun video!

 And squirrels can jump about 5 feet straight up from the ground.
 So, the bottom of your feeder has to be 5 feet up from the ground.
 Next, you’ll need to stop the squirrel from climbing the pole.
 The best way to do this is with a canister type baffle placed on the pole.
-The Squirrel Stopper System is a bird feeding pole that includes a baffle as well as the height you need to make your feeders truly squirrel proof.
-Otherwise, Duncraft’s Heavy Duty Sectional pole or Quad or Double Hangers work well, as long as they are equipped with a baffle
+The Squirrel Stopper System is a bird feeding pole that includes a baffle as well as the height you need to make your feeders truly squirrel-proof.
+Otherwise, Duncraft’s Heavy Duty Sectional pole or Quad or Double Hangers work well, as long as they are equipped with a baffle such as the Squirrel Guard.

 Squirrel-proofing is really quite simple—make sure the squirrel can’t access the feeder from above or below and your squirrel problem will be solved!